History of the United States government: Presidency of Barack Obama (2009-2017)

-Presidency of Donald Trump (2017-2021)
+First presidency of Donald Trump (2017-2021)

 Donald Trump oversaw the Tax Cuts and Jobs Act of 2017.
 The Taxpayer First Act of 2019 reformed the Internal Revenue Service.
 The North American Free Trade Agreement was superseded by the United States–Mexico–Canada Agreement in 2020.
 In 2020, the COVID-19 pandemic shut down much of the United States.
 The Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020, the Families First Coronavirus Response Act, the CARES Act, and the Paycheck Protection Program and Health Care Enhancement Act were passed in response.
 The federal government was shut down twice during the Trump presidency, including the longest shutdown in American history at 35 days.

 The 2019 National Defense Authorization Act, which was signed into law in 2018, directed the re-establishment of U.S. Space Command as a sub-unified combatant command under U.S. Strategic Command; however, in December 2018, the Trump administration directed that U.S. Space Command instead be a newly established, full unified combatant command, with full responsibilities for space warfighting, which at the time, was under the authority of U.S. Strategic Command.

 President Trump became the third president to be impeached and the first president to be impeached a second time, following the Trump–Ukraine scandal and the 2021 United States Capitol attack, respectively.

 Operation Warp Speed was a public–private partnership initiated by the United States government to facilitate and accelerate the development, manufacturing, and distribution of COVID-19 vaccines, therapeutics, and diagnostics.
 The first news report of Operation Warp Speed was on April 29, 2020, and the program was officially announced on May 15, 2020.
 At the end of February 2021, Operation Warp Speed was transferred into the responsibilities of the White House COVID-19 Response Team.

-Presidency of Joe Biden (2021-present)
+Presidency of Joe Biden (2021-2025)

 The COVID-19 pandemic continued under the presidency of Joe Biden, and the American Rescue Plan Act of 2021 was passed in response.
 The United States ended involvement in Afghanistan in 2021.
 United States foreign policy under the Biden administration was shaped by the 2022 Russian invasion of Ukraine.